cordata/training/source/sections/self-study-and-quiz/physical-security.md

 - [ ] `Yes`
 - [x] `No`

-> We recommend backing everything up to the company Drive account.
+> We recommend backing everything up to the company Google Drive account.

 ---